mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Operations Security, commonly known as OpSec, identifes critical information, and if/how it may be used by opponents or enemies.
 OpSec measures can reduce security risks.

+## SANS Institute

+Original sponsor of a set of standards for testing networks.
+SANS stands for SysAdmin, Audit, Network, and Security.
+The SANS Top 20 has been migrated to CIS Controls Version 8.

 ## Single-page Application